Edge Importance in Complex Networks: Introduction

 Let $\exp_0(t)=\exp(t)-1$ and consider the power series expansion

 Let $\A^k=[a_{ij}^{(k)}]_{i,j=1}^n$ for $k=1,2,\ldots~$, where $a_{ij}^{(1)}=w_{ij}$ for $1\leq i,j\leq n$.
 A nonvanishing entry $a_{ij}^{(k)}$ for some $k>0$ indicates that there is at least one walk of $k$ edges from vertex $v_i$ to vertex $v_j$.
-The denominators in the terms of the expansion \eqref{expan} ensure that the expansion converges and that terms $\frac{\A^k}{k!}$ with $k$ large contribute only little to $\exp(\A)$.
+In case of an unweighted network, $a_{ij}^{(k)}$ represents the number of the walks of length $k$ from vertex $v_i$ to vertex $v_j$.
+The denominators in the terms of the expansion \eqref{expan} ensure that the expansion converges and that terms $\frac{\A^k}{k!}$ with $k$ large contribute only little to $\exp_0(\A)$.
 It follows that short walks typically are more important than long ones, which is in agreement with the intuition that messages propagate better along short walks than along long ones.
 This led Estrada and Rodriguez-Velazquez \cite{ER} to use $\exp(\A)$ to study properties of a graph; we use the function $\exp_0(\A)$ because the term with the identity matrix $\mathbf{I}$ in the expansion of $\exp(\A)$ has no natural interpretation in the context of network modeling.
 Other functions also can be used such as a resolvent or a Mittag-Leffler function; see Estrada and Higham \cite{EH} and Arrigo and Durastante \cite{AD} for discussions.

 Estrada and Rodriguez-Velazquez \cite{ER} define for graphs with a symmetric adjacency matrix the communicability matrix $\exp(\A)$; we will use the matrix

 The entry $c_{ij}$, $i\ne j$, is referred to as the \emph{communicability} between the vertices $v_i$ and $v_j$.
 A relatively large value implies that it is easy for the vertices $v_i$ and $v_j$ to communicate.
 Estrada and Rodriguez-Velazquez \cite{ER} measure the importance of the vertex $v_i$ of an undirected graph by the \emph{subgraph centrality} $c_{ii}+1$; we will use $c_{ii}$.
 Related measures of communicability can be defined when the adjacency matrix $\A$ is nonsymmetric; see \cite{DLCMR}.